 Many of these training programs are often nothing more than a rip-off.
-You don't actually learn anything useful and you're out whatever money you spent, as well.
+You don't actually learn anything useful and you're out whatever money you spent.
 At the most, you might get an e-book that is full of fluff and no real, actionable lessons.
-So make sure do your training with a well known name.

 2. Get-Rich-Quick Offers

-The reason affiliate marketing gets such a bad rap is because of the proliferation of get-rich-quick offers everywhere.
+A scheme that is not limited to affiliate marketing but it’s these get-rich-quick offers that give it such a bad rap.
 They promise you will make thousands of dollars overnight, or that you can just work 2 hours a day and have $5,000 in your bank account at the end of the week.